Gerald Michael Walker

 Roll of Honour Citation

-He was survived by his wife, their daughter and son.
+PC Walker was survived by his wife and their daughter aged thirteen and son aged twelve.